 We embrace all types of learners.
 Our curricula is adaptable and written in house, and we teach using many modalities.
 All of our staff is well-trained, with one-to-one aides and an Inclusion Coordinator for any student who benefits from support for any reason.

-As part of The Sandbox, our play-based learning community, we offer a Sunday Pre-K class for 4 and 5 year olds.
-There are two 6-week sessions, offered in the Fall and Winter.
+We offer a Sunday Pre-K class for 4 and 5 year olds who are one year away from Kindergarten.
+There are two 8-week sessions, offered in the Fall and Winter.
 The class is open to both members and non-members, and it is an excellent way for families to ease into the Religious School experience.
 To learn more, contact Brigid at firstname.lastname@example.org.

 Godly Play is an innovative approach to religious education that seeks not so much to tell stories of faith in order that we will “know” them, but as spiritual action of finding meaning, identity and God through storytelling and listening.
 The pedagogical ideal of this approach is that, from the earliest age, children are invited to experience and become increasingly aware of the spiritual call within sacred stories and of their own deep response as something naturally afforded by religious narrative.